togakangaroo/curriculum/units/2-HTML/lessons/1-BasicTags/_notes.md

 ## GM

 I think this is a pretty obvious opportunity for my design-a-document-format game.
+I think in order to do it, you need to explain why you're limited to text.
+Understanding that is easier if you know some history on the server-client nature of the internet.
+Therefore start with a lecture on the founding of the internet.
+Show a terminal, describe how at the time thats what computers looked like.

+* Each computer can find other computers through its IP address.
+Explain history
+* Play IP address server/response game

 Start with the [first page on the web](http://info.cern.ch/hypertext/WWW/TheProject.html).